 Chose option 3.
 I tried option 1, it didn’t work, and I didn’t want a temporary setup either.
 It’ll ask for an email address, legal agreement, opt-in to a newsletter, then another prompt:

-Select the webroot for YOUR_WEBSITE_HERE: ------------------------------------------------------------------------------- 1: Enter a new webroot ------------------------------------------------------------------------------- Press 1 [enter] to confirm the selection (press 'c' to cancel):
+Press 1 [enter] to confirm the selection (press 'c' to cancel):

 Since your only option is ‘1’, enter 1 and press enter.